UK Edition. Click here for US version.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 You

-also report side effects directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard.
+can also report side effects directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the

+Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 5. HOW TO STORE HALOPERIDOL

 Keep this medicine out of the sight and reach of children.
 Do not store above 25˚C. Keep container in the outer carton.
 Do not use

 Haloperidol after the expiry date which is stated on the label or carton.
 Do not throw away any medicines via wastewater or household

 waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

 6. CONTENTS OF THE PACK AND OTHER INFORMATION

 What this product contains: